-Unemployment benefit: The benefit is equal to 50% of average earnings in the 3 months before unemployment and is payable for up to 100 days a year for permanent contract workers; 25% of average earnings for up to 50 days for temporary contract workers.
+Unemployment benefit: The benefit is equal to 50% of the insured's average earnings in the 3 months before unemployment and is paid for up to 100 days a year for permanent contract workers; 25% of average earnings for up to 50 days for temporary contract workers.

-Special economic benefit: The benefit is equal to 75% of earnings and is paid for up to 6 months; thereafter, 65% of earnings for up to 6 months.
+Special economic benefit: The benefit is equal to 75% of the insured's earnings and is paid for up to 6 months; thereafter, 65% of earnings for up to 6 months.

-Temporary unemployment benefit: The benefit is equal to 86% of earnings and is payable for up to 9 months.
+Temporary unemployment benefit: The benefit is equal to 86% of the insured's earnings and is paid for up to 9 months.